ucdavis-bioinformatics-training/2020-Genome_Assembly_Workshop/snakemake/snakemake_intro.md

     - It may say "Nothing to be done."
 Why is this and how can you overcome it?
 (For example try first starting by removing the plots and see what happens)
 3. Which lines on the above `Snakefile` would not work on an HPC?
 (Hint: why is the stats rule not this way?) **(5 mins)**
 4. Advanced: We now have a graph of the vcf quality scores but not we may want to do some more advanced analysis with the vcf file.
-Create a rule in the snakemake file that strips the header from the vcf file so we are only left with a tsv.
+Create a rule in the snakemake file that strips the header from the vcf file (lines with '##' in it) so we are only left with a tsv.
 Now run just the snakemake and specify just that rule you have just created.
 Why does running the snakemake with this rule not produce any plots?
 How can you adjust the all rule to run this new rule and the plot rule? **(15 mins)**
 5. Advanced: Use the snakemake documentation or google to find out how to remove not store the sorted mappings.
 Then implement this in the file above, clean the files, and rerun.
 (Hint: we also use this in the snakefile above). **(7 mins)**